-Condominiums — are on record as individual parcels of property, therefore act as a single-family dwelling.
+Condominiums: are on record as individual parcels of property, therefore act as a single-family dwellings.
 Owners hold title to their individual unit privately.

-TIC’s — the city recognizes the building, not the individual unit, therefore each co-owner owns a shared percentage of the building, and the co-owners will share title together.
+TIC’s: the city recognizes the building, not the individual unit, therefore each co-owner owns a shared percentage of the building, and the co-owners will share the title together.
 Ownership is accompanied by a TIC Agreement that defines each co-owners exclusive rights.

 Title Percentage Vs Base Percentage in a TIC

-There is a common question about Title Percentage in a TIC property, and it’s effects on what you own and what your responsibilities are.
+There is a common question about Title Percentage in a TIC property, and its effects on what you own and what your responsibilities are.
 The answer is found in the TIC Agreement, and the answer is no it has no bearing on what you own and what your responsibilities are.
-It does not determine the allocation or usage rights of common area, or obligations to pay expenses.
+It does not determine the allocation or usage rights of the common area or obligations to pay expenses.

 Group Loans have subsided, and Fractional Loans have become the norm for TIC financing.
 Because this is a special loan used within San Francisco, there are only a few lenders that offer TIC fractional loan options.

 While 30 year fixed mortgages are available for conventional loans, they are not available for TIC financing.
 Options usually include 3, 5, or 7 year ARM (adjustable-rate mortgage) loans.
 Meaning the loan is fixed for the initial term, then can adjust afterward.
 Interest rates are often higher, though rates have become more attractive throughout the past year (2019–2020).